The translation of this document is outdated.

 3) commercial communication - any form of communication

-in electronic form designed to advertise, indirectly or directly,
+in electronic form designed to directly or indirectly advertise

-the goods or services or to advertise the image of a company,
+the goods or services or to advertise the image of a merchant,

-organisation or person pursuing a commercial, industrial or craft
+organisation, or person pursuing a commercial, industrial, or

-activity or a regulated profession.
-Information allowing direct
+craft activity or a regulated profession.
+Information allowing

-access to general information about the service provider and the
+direct access to general information about the service provider

-activities thereof (domain name or electronic mail address) shall
+and the activities thereof (domain name or electronic mail

 4) co-ordinated field - area in which the procedures